Room by Room: Bathroom

-2. Soaking tub.
-This is a benefit for anyone with bad backs (I have four collapsing discs).
-In addition to its generous size, the tub is elevated to make it easier to get in and out, and the faucet arrangement will be a bit unusual.
+This is a benefit for anyone with a bad back (I have four collapsing discs that herniate on occasion).
+In addition to its generous size, the tub is elevated to make it easier to get in and out; the faucet arrangement will be a bit unusual.
 Here's an overhead view of the tub enclosure.

 Incidentally, the tub now has a skylight over it:

 The sink is a little higher than normal so it's easier to reach.
 The wall-mounted faucet is likewise higher than normal, and is up and out of the way of the sink, with extra room beneath the spout.
-The sink is seen here posed on top of the built-in cabinet framing:
+The sink is seen here posed atop the built-in cabinet framing:

 The medicine cabinet is integrated into the framing, so it's flush with the walls.
-It's visible dead-center in the image of the toilet alcove.
+The bottom edge of it is visible over the faucet in the image above; the whole cabinet can be seen dead-center in the image of the toilet alcove.